 Read Wake Forest's Strategic Plan vision and mission statements »

 The strategic plan seeks to meet four overarching priorities: build faculty-student engagement; create greater opportunity for access to a Wake Forest education; reinforce the connections between the liberal arts and the professions; and enrich programs for educating the whole person.

 President Nathan O. Hatch and Provost Jill Tiefenthaler describe the four overarching priorities of the strategic plan and the efforts already underway to establish interdisciplinary centers and institutes, and explain their vision for the "collegiate university" of the future.

 Read the story in the Wake Forest Magazine »

 President Nathan O. Hatch describes his vision for Wake Forest as a “collegiate university”: “I am convinced that Wake Forest can claim a very special, even extraordinary place in American higher education.
 As a collegiate university, we bring a set of strengths that are increasingly rare.”

-Read, listen to or watch the State of the University address »
+Read the State of the University address »